-In this article, we will shed more light on the purpose of wireframing, how to read them, why wireframes are useful before designing, and how they help you save on costly design and development iterations.
+In this article, we will shed more light on the purpose of wireframing, how to read them, why wireframes are useful, and how they help you save on costly design and development iterations.

 Wireframing is an exercise where you create a high-level sketch of a web page, usually in plain black and white.
 They are used to:

-Here’s an example of a wireframe of a Contact Us page.
+Here’s an example of a wireframe for a Contact Us page.

 At first glance, it’s pretty unattractive.
 But once you realise that it encompasses almost every single interaction on that page, and clearly communicates the feature choices, it’s much easier to identify if anything is missing or misplaced.